U.S. says working to get U.N. missions bank accounts

-UNITED NATIONS (Reuters) - Responding to a complaint by Syria’s U.N. envoy, the U.S. Mission to the United Nations said on Friday it was working to ensure that foreign diplomatic missions whose accounts have been closed by U.S. banks are able to get new ones.
+UNITED NATIONS, May 25 (Reuters) - Responding to a complaint by Syria’s U.N. envoy, the U.S. Mission to the United Nations said on Friday it was working to ensure that foreign diplomatic missions whose accounts have been closed by U.S. banks are able to get new ones.

 Syrian Ambassador Bashar Ja‘afari said on Thursday that his mission was unable to open a U.S. bank account due to sanctions imposed on his country because of its 14-month assault on an opposition determined to oust Syrian President Bashar al-Assad.